DimitriPetrovski1/Your_Problem_Please/README.md

 Some items **cannot be bought** — they are locked behind achievements and can only be earned through gameplay milestones.

+### 📖 Manual
+Feeling lost?
+The manual is always there to help you in your time of need

 ### 🏆 Rewards & Achievements
 Keep playing to unlock special rewards.
 These are earned through dedication and consistency, for example: